 Configuration Management is the application of appropriate resources, processes, and tools to establish and maintain consistency between the product requirements, the actual product as designed or deployed, and all associated product information and documentation.
 Complex products and the assemblies, systems, networks, and sites which they populate require highly capable yet flexible configuration management tools to ensure proper collection, tracking, and reporting of configuration-related data throughout the entire product-use lifecycle.

-PDMPlus meets these rigorous requirements by providing the following essential CM capabilities:
+PDMPlus configuration management tools meet these rigorous requirements by providing the following essential configuration management capabilities:

 - A Central Database of Authority for Live Configuration Data

 - Product Structure and BOM Management